AmitGarg1207/StackStories/README.md

 ## 🚀 Features

 - 🔐 **User Authentication:** Secure sign-up and login using JWT.
-- ✍️ **Create/Edit/Delete Blogs:** Write rich blog posts using a Markdown editor.
+- ✍️ **Create/Edit/Update Blogs:** Write rich blog posts using a Markdown editor.
 - 🗾️ **View Blog Posts:** Browse through all user blogs or filter by specific users.
-- 💬 **Comment System:** Engage with content through comments (basic feature).
-- 🎨 **Responsive UI:** Built with Tailwind CSS for mobile-friendly performance.
+- 🎨 **Responsive UI:** Built with CSS 3 for mobile-friendly performance.
-- 🌗 **Dark Mode Support:** Toggle between light and dark themes.
 - 📦 **RESTful APIs:** Clean and scalable backend design.

 ---